Saint Lucy's Day: Italy

 Catholic celebrations take place on 13 December and in May.
 Saint Lucy or Lucia, whose name comes from the Latin word "lux" meaning light, links with this element and with the days growing longer after the Winter solstice.

-St. Lucy is the patron saint of the city of Siracusa (Sicily).
-On 13 December a silver statue of St. Lucy containing her relics is paraded through the streets before returning to the Cathedral of Syracuse.
-Sicilians recall a legend that holds that a famine ended on her feast day when ships loaded with grain entered the harbor.
+St. Lucy is the patron saint of the city of Siracusa, Sicily.
+On 13 December a silver statue of St. Lucy containing her relics is paraded from the Cathedral of Syracuse to the Basilica of Santa Lucia Outside the Walls, before returning on 20 December.
+Sicilians recall a legend that holds that a famine ended on her feast day when ships loaded with grain entered the harbour.
 Here, it is traditional to eat whole grains instead of bread on 13 December.
-This usually takes the form of cuccìa, a dish of boiled wheat berries often mixed with ricotta and honey, or sometimes served as a savory soup with beans.
+This usually takes the form of cuccìa, a dish of boiled wheat berries often mixed with ricotta and honey, or sometimes served as a savoury soup with beans.

-St. Lucy is also popular among children in some regions of North-Eastern Italy, namely Trentino, East Lombardy (Bergamo, Brescia, Cremona, Lodi and Mantua), parts of Veneto (Verona), parts of Emilia-Romagna (Piacenza, Parma, Reggio Emilia and Bologna), and all of Friuli, where she is said to bring gifts to good children and coal to bad ones the night between 12 and 13 December.
+St. Lucy is also popular in some regions of North-Eastern Italy, namely Trentino, East Lombardy (Bergamo, Brescia, Cremona, Lodi and Mantua), parts of Veneto (Verona), parts of Emilia-Romagna (Piacenza, Parma, Reggio Emilia and Bologna), and all of Friuli, where she is said to bring gifts to good children and coal to bad ones the night between 12 and 13 December.
 According to tradition, she arrives in the company of a donkey and her escort, Castaldo.
 Children are asked to leave some coffee for Lucia, a carrot for the donkey and a glass of wine for Castaldo.
 They must not watch Santa Lucia delivering these gifts, or she will throw ashes in their eyes, temporarily blinding them.